C64 OS GETTING STARTED GUIDE

 c64restore | Installer program. | Transfer to root directory of CMD native partition. |

-Load and run "c64os" from the CMD device.
+Load and run "c64os setup" from the CMD device.
 It does not have to be device #8.

 This runs the C64 OS Setup Tool.

-Press RETURN to accept the default device #.
-Press RETURN to accept the default partition # and proceed with the installation.
+Press RETURN to accept the default source device # and target device #.
+Press RETURN again to accept the default target partition # and proceed with the installation.
 The default device and partition numbers are autodetected as the current device and partition when the Setup Tool was loaded.

 The installer program is run automatically.
-It states that it is opening the restore.car file, and outputs the name of each directory and file that is extracted from the installation archive.
+It states that it is opening the restore.car file, and outputs the note from that archive file.
+It then proceeds and outputs the name of each directory and file that is extracted from the installation archive.

-When the installer is complete, you are returned to the READY prompt.
+When the installer finishes it says "Unarchiving Complete" and you are returned to the READY prompt.
 Although C64 OS is ready to be booted, some configuration is recommended for your specific hardware before you boot C64 OS for the first time.
 This is described in the configuration section below.

 The C64 OS system directory contains a settings subdirectory in which are found most of the C64 OS settings files.
 In the settings directory is a program called "configure" that runs from the C64's READY prompt.
 This configures a C64 OS installation for your specific hardware.